Atlantic.Net Blog

-Node.js is a cross-platform JavaScript runtime environment used to build back-end and front-end applications.
-It is built on Chrome’s JavaScript which allows you to run JavaScript code on the server side.
+Node.js is a cross-platform JavaScript runtime environment for building back-end and front-end applications.
+It is built on Chrome’s JavaScript, allowing you to run JavaScript code on the server side.
 Node.js provides Node Package Manager to install and manage multiple node packages and dependencies.
-It is primarily deployed for non-blocking, event-driven servers, such as traditional websites and back-end API services.
+It is primarily deployed for non-blocking, event-driven servers like traditional websites and back-end API services.

 By default, the default repository is outdated in Arch Linux, so you will need to modify the default mirror list.
 You can do it by editing the mirrorlist configuration file: